NEW Picture Books About Pets – 2017

-These beautiful photographs capture the sweet friendship between a little girl and a little piglet.
+These beautiful photographs capture the sweet friendship between a little girl and her little pet piglet.
 Each page shows the duo playing and having lots of fun together.
 It’s sweet and wonderful.

 Naptime with Theo and Beau by Jessica Shyba

-A boy Beau, and his new puppy, Theo, nap together and they are adorable.
+A boy Beau, and his new puppy, Theo, nap together.
+Aren’t they are adorable?